'Kids, kaumātua getting headaches': Mount Maunganui marae still on quest for industrial neighbours to move - NZ Herald

 In 2018, Ballance was fined $82,500 for an accidental - but unauthorised - discharge of sulphur dioxide the year earlier.

-The discharge resulted in two truck drivers being admitted to hospital, while other people nearby suffered temporary effects, such as difficulty breathing.
+Two truck drivers were admitted to hospital, and other people nearby suffered temporary effects, such as difficulty breathing.

-Since then, Ballance had upgraded its plant by spending $8.3 million on a converter to reduce emissions, bringing the amount of sulphur dioxide discharged below consent limits.
+Since then, Ballance had spent $8.3 million on a converter to reduce emissions, bringing the amount of sulphur dioxide discharged below consent limits.

-Operations manager Charlie Bourne said none of its staff suffered health issues due to air pollution.
+Operations manager Charlie Bourne said none of its staff suffered health issues because of air pollution.

 Read More